2lian/Motion-Stack/docs/source/manual/use.rst

 .. important::

    This node's Python code is meant to be specialized for your robot (through wrapping, overwriting, injecting ...).
-Refer to :ref:`lvl1-api-label` to change the interface.
+Refer to :ref:`lvl1-api-label` to make the ROS2 interface/messages that suits your needs.

-Is the glue between the motion stack and lower levels like Rviz, simulation or real robot.
+Lvl1 the glue between the motion stack and lower levels like Rviz, simulation or real robot.
 Its goal is to process joint states (sensor reading and motor commands).
 Handled joints are decided based on the URDF and/or launch parameters.
 It can be responsible for only one joint, one leg, one robot or all joints it receives.